Heat Index Calculator — OSHA Danger Tiers & Heatstroke Prevention

-Calculate the heat index using the NOAA/NWS formula.
-Includes OSHA danger tier warnings for heat safety during outdoor work and sports.
+Calculate the heat index feels-like temperature using the official NOAA formula.
+Includes OSHA danger tiers, heatstroke warning signs, and sport/worksite.

 Heat Index